Vermont Mountain Roads to Travel Before The Snow Flies

 Near the Canadian border, Route 58 extends between Montgomery Center and Lowell.
-Like other Vermont mountain roads, this one quickly changes from pavement to dirt from west to east, climbs steeply through one of the most remote parts of Vermont.
+Like other Vermont mountain roads, this one quickly changes from pavement to dirt.
+It extends from west to east, and climbs steeply through one of the most remote parts of Vermont.
 Not only is Hazen’s Notch scenic, but it’s also one of Vermont’s most historic roads.

 As you drive through the Notch, look for an historic marker, which tells the history of the road that was built by General Moses Hazen in 1778-79.
-In 1776, Benedict Arnold and Richard Montgomery attempted to capture Canada, and the American army needed reinforcements and supplies to continue the siege of Quebec.
+Benedict Arnold and Richard Montgomery attempted to capture Canada in 1776.
+Meanwhile, the American army needed reinforcements and supplies to continue the siege of Quebec.
 Jacob Bayley, head of the frontier militia and a resident of Newbury, wrote to General George Washington about the need to build a new road to shorten existing supply routes.

 In 1778-79, General Hazen continued the construction of the Bayley-Hazen Military Road as far as Hazen’s Notch on Route 58.
-The military road was abandoned in April 1779 when news broke that the British patrols might use it as an invasion route.
+However, the military road was abandoned in April 1779 when news broke that the British patrols might use it as an invasion route.

 Getting there: From Interstate 89, take Exit 19 to Route 104 to Route 36.
 Turn Right onto Fairfax Road toward Route 105.
 Follow Route 118 to Montgomery Center and turn left on Route 58/Hazen’s Notch Road.

 Lincoln Gap Road between Lincoln and Warren

-Between Lincoln and Warren is Lincoln Gap Road, which climbs over the Green Mountains and crests south of Mount Abraham, Vermont’s fifth tallest peak.
+Between Lincoln and Warren is Lincoln Gap Road.
+The road climbs over the Green Mountains and crests south of Mount Abraham, Vermont’s fifth tallest peak.
 Start in the town of Lincoln where you’ll drive up a dirt road that eventually turns to pavement.
 Parking is available at the top of Lincoln Gap.
 You can access the Long Trail to the north to hike Mount Abraham or opt for an easier hike to the south toward Sunset Ledge.
 Either way, this Vermont scenic road is worth the drive.

 Getting there: From the north, take Route 116 south through Hinesburg and Starksboro.
 Take a left on Lincoln Road and travel 8 miles to Lincoln Gap Road.